Principles of Good Large-Scale Agile

 However, the results so far are mixed.
 While there are shining stars that have managed to scale agile practices with great business success (take a bow, Lego and Spotify), others are finding it much harder, especially those companies not “born before software.”
+You can find many reasons why large-scale Agile may fail in some companies.
 That Agile is a cultural change is well-documented and as soon as Agile scales beyond team or department-level, that matters even more than ever.

 Beyond Team-Level Scrum

 Scrum has been the poster-child for team-level Agile, but it does not scale easily.
 This vacuum has been quickly filled by other methodologies, for example, the Scaled Agile Framework (SAFe), which helps more traditional project organizations move to become more Agile.
 It has its pros and cons: it gives executives the structure and comfort that they are doing Agile, but SAFe can be too prescriptive and not suited to everyone.